More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 Supported Conversions

-The converter supports bidirectional conversion between:
+The converter supports these conversions:

 • KML → GeoJSON: Convert Google Earth placemarks to web-friendly GeoJSON